mutonic/Cedric/README.md

-<h1 align="center">Welcome to my Github Page 👋, My name is Cedric Mutoni</h1>
+<h1 align="center">Welcome to my Github Page 👋, My name is Cedric</h1>

 - 🌱 I’m currently studying Software development @Microverse
 - 🔭 I’m a data scientist
-- 👯 I’m looking to collaborate on a predictive or Software development projects
+- 👯 I’m looking to collaborate Software development projects or on a combination of data science and software development
-- 💬 Ask me anything about business analytics solutions
+- 💬 Ask me anything about front-end development or business analytics solutions
 - 📫 How to reach me: you can reach me from the social media links below
 - ⚡ Languages: Python, Javascript, C++